harvard-dce/mh-opsworks/README.zadara.md

 1. Create the VPSA in the main zadara web console with a controller and some drives
 1. Send an email to zadara with the AWS account name and account number, under the "my account" menu option in the aws web console.
-1. While you're waiting for the VPSA, create a virtual private gateway.
+1. While you're waiting for the VPSA, create a virtual private gateway or find one that's not already being used.
 1. Accept the virtual interface zadara created under "direct connect" in the aws console and link to the virtual private gateway you created above.